blahcat/blahcat.github.io/_posts/2017-10-13-flareon-4-writeups.md

 'findkevinmandia\r\n'
 {% endhighlight %}

-By going back to the Powershell script using Powershell ISE, seek the function `Invoke-Say()` and force the `if` branch to be taken by setting the `$helmet` variable to not None, and the `$key` to the path we found:
+By going back to the Powershell script using Powershell ISE, we notice that the only place Kevin is mentioned is in the function `Invoke-Say()`.
+We then seek the function `Invoke-Say()` and force the `if` branch to be taken by setting the `$helmet` variable to not None, and the `$key` to the path we found: